Return to Full MC Library

 Also, include a reflection about the impact of this skill on your professional practice and how you will continue to apply it in the future.

-Micro-Credential Purchase Steps
+Purchase Steps

-4. Check your email for access to the Micro-Credential portal (allow two business days).
+3. Check your email for access to the Micro-Credential portal (allow two business days).

 An ELN subscription is included when you purchase a Micro-Credential.